Our rumaki classes are called ‘Te Puāwaitanga’.

 It is unique on Auckland’s North Shore as one of the very few Level One Māori immersion units where te reo is spoken 100% in the first four years and 80% in Years 5-6.
 In Years 5-6 20% English is taught and spoken.

-Te Puāwaitanga has three composite classrooms (due to roll size).
+Te Puāwaitanga has composite classrooms (due to roll size).

 Whānau are active and meet each term to support the direction of Te Puāwaitanga.
 Every second year, the entire unit head off on their week-long haerenga staying on whānau marae, learning the history of their iwi and their kaupapa.
 It is expected that, where possible, whānau attend and support their tamariki throughout the amazing experience.